 - The Icon: Also in the timer area, will stop the countdown timer and reset it to your initial time if starting.
 After the start, while timing the race, it will stop the race timer and log a completed race for the 'Race Report'.
 Hitting it again will then reset for a new start.

 - 'AutoFinish' preference (1.50 and above): The race timer can be stopped automatically when you cross the finish line.
 AUTO-ROUND must also be enabled for this to work.
-NOTE: Due to GPS accuracy, and the fact that a GPS 'Fix' is usally acquired about once a second on most devices, this finish time can be off from what your race committee records.
+NOTE: Due to the fact that a 'finish' is judged by your bow position, not your GPS device position (cockpit), and GPS accuracy, and the fact that a GPS 'Fix' is usally acquired about once a second on most devices, this finish time can be off from what your race committee records.
 Since they have line-of-sight on the line, they are apt to be more accurate.

 Sounds:In Rev 1.20 and above, you can choose between tones, and voice, for sounds, selectable in the Preferences.
 For Tones, the Start Timer will sound a long beep at each minute, then a double beep at each 10 seconds within the last minute, then each second in the last 10 seconds, then a long beep at the start.
 For Voice, it will announce the same sequence, and adds one at 15 seconds.
 The volume can be set with your device's volume controls while the app is running.
 Note that the 'media player' is the volume used, so make sure it is turned up if you want to hear these.
 Also, the sounds will play through a Bluetooth connected speaker.

 Note on Voice: The voice used is the 'Text to Speech' voice provided with your device by the vendor.
 Various devices have options in the device settings to control this voice.
 See your device settings under 'Langauge and Input'.

 This dialog (accessible from the menu) allows you to setup, delete, or edit a Venue.
 It is only available from the menu.